Megre/TraceAgent/README.md

     	}
     }

-The following commands can be used (e.g. in the batch file [trace.bat](https://github.com/Megre/TraceAgent/blob/main/trace.bat)) to trace the method and filed events during its execution.
+The following commands can be used (e.g. in the batch file [trace.bat](https://github.com/Megre/TraceAgent/blob/main/trace.bat)) to trace the method and field events during its execution.

     set agent=x64\Release\TraceAgent.dll
     set logFile=trace.log